dayton-outar/devops/automation/autotools/README.md

 # Autotools Cheat Sheet

-This folder contains material from the [Jupiter](./jupiter/) project source code repository for the No Starch Press book, Autotools, 2nd Edition.

 Autotools is a comprehensive guide to the GNU Autotools, a collection of tools used in Unix-based systems for building, configuring, and distributing software projects.

-The book would delve into various components of the Autotools suite, which includes **Autoconf**, **Automake**, **Libtool**, and related utilities.
+Please take note of the [Jupiter](./jupiter/) Autotools example.
+Explanations of the configurations are provided for the Jupiter project.

 ## The Need for Configuration